Exercise Status: All exercises complete and verified

 Implement an ActivationSteerer context manager class that registers a forward hook to add coeff * steering_vector to a chosen layer's output during generation.

-This mirrors the ActivationSteerer from activation_steer.py in the persona vectors repo, simplified to only support positions="all" (steering all token positions).
+This mirrors the ActivationSteerer from activation_steer.py in the persona vectors repo.
+The repo supports three position modes - you should implement all three:

 Hints